-Tell us about your concerns

-We will invite you to a meeting to discuss them

-We will decide whether your child needs SEN support

-If you think your child might have SEN, the first person you should tell is your child's teacher either via email or through face to face meeting.

-They will pass the message on to our SENCO, Mrs Laura Hankins, who will be in touch to discuss your concerns.

-You can also contact the SENCO directly at head@st-marys-bromesberrow.gloucs.sch.uk or via Reception on 01531650340

-We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.

-Together we will decide what outcomes to seek for your child and agree on next steps.

-We will make a note of what's been discussed and add this to your child's record.
-You will also be given a copy of this.
-If we decide that your child needs SEN support, we will notify you and your child will be added to the school's SEND register.
+Tell us about your concerns We will invite you to a meeting to discuss them We will decide whether your child needs SEN support If you think your child might have SEN, the We will meet with you to discuss If we decide that your child first person you should tell is your child's teacher either via email or through face face meeting. s your concerns and try to to better understanding of w your child's strengths and get a needs SEN support, we will notify you and your child will be added to the They will pass the message on to our SENCO, Mrs Laura Hankins, who will be difficulties are. e in Together we will decide v school's SEND register. touch to discuss your concerns. outcomes to seek for you and agree on next steps.
+You can also contact the SENCO direct head@st-marys-bromesberrow.gloucs.s or via Reception on 01531650340 ly at s this to be given a copy of this.